JasonMillward/Bash-Smooth-Video/README.md

 ## Usage

-### Fill in all of the configuration options at the top of the file.
+### Fill in all of the configuration options inside the config.sh file.

 * Directory that contains the images you wish to convert into a movie
 ```IMG_DIR=""```